Next-generation sequencing for uveal melanoma

 - Potential consequences of that mutation on gene function, as well as relevant literature references

-The Tier and Level of Evidence will also be described for each mutation, as recommended by the College of American Pathologists (CAP), the American Society of Clinical Oncology (ASCO), and the Association for Molecular Pathologists (AMP)(Li, 2017).
+The Tier and Level of Evidence will also be described for each mutation, as recommended by the College of American pathologists (CAP), the American Society of Clinical Oncology (ASCO), and the Association for Molecular pathologists (AMP)(Li, 2017).

 Ordering DecisionDx-UMSeq